dramforever/nix-dram/README.md

 ### Changes to `INSTALLABLE`

+An configuration option `default-flake` is added, which specifies the default flake URL when using the command line interface.

 An `INSTALLABLE` command line argument, such as that of `nix run`, now has and additional rule when parsing:

-- If an `INSTALLABLE` looks like an attribute path, e.g. `foo.bar`, it is looked up as if it were `flake:default#foo.bar`.
+- If an `INSTALLABLE` looks like an attribute path, e.g. `foo.bar`, it is looked up as if it were `<default-flake>#foo.bar`, where `<default-flake>` is taken from the config.
+If the config is unset an error is reported.

   'Looks like an attribute path' is defined as fully matching the regular expression `[a-zA-Z0-9_"-][a-zA-Z0-9_".-]`

 - Otherwise it is treated as a Flake `INSTALLABLE` as before.

-`flake:default` is an [indirect Flake reference to the registry][docs-indirect].
-`flake:default` can be set using `nix registry` to refer to a personal flake containing outputs such as packages or NixOS configurations.
-It is not necessarily (but can be) the same as `flake:nixpkgs`.
-To avoid unnecessarily prioritizing Nixpkgs, `flake:nixpkgs` is not used.

 Command line completion of the new `INSTALLABLE` syntax *is* supported.